For more information or to speak with a Financial Education Specialist, please contact us at

 3. Physical Account Register

 Far less common nowadays, but still available, you can track your balance with a physical account register.
-Although it’s far less common nowadays to use this method thanks to Digital Banking online or on your mobile phone, it’s still a good way to learn how to manage your money.
-In your register, you can write down each transaction you make whether you are spending or depositing money.
+It is essential to write down each transaction, including all deposits and purchases.
 When you spend money, subtract that amount from the ongoing balance.
 When you deposit money, add it to the ongoing balance.
-It only takes a minute, and it helps you know exactly how much you have in your account to spend.
+It only takes a minute, and it helps you know exactly how much you have available in your account to spend.